Pasban-e-Pakistan

 The Pasban-e-Pakistan (پاسبانِ پاکستان lit.
 Defenders of Pakistan) also known as Pasban Democratic Party is a political party in Pakistan.
 It raises its voice against issues of injustice in society.
 Pasban's current president and founder is Altaf Shakoor.

-History

 Pasban was initially a youth wing of Jamaat-e-Islami in Pakistan.
 In 1995, Pasban split from Jaamat-e-Islami and was founded by Altaf Shakoor as a separate splinter group.
 It registered itself as a political party in 2013.
 Now it is an independent organisation working for human rights and highlights the problems faced by the common men.